 As part of our mission to develop the holistic individual, we (as staff and students) at the Bible Institute in Atibaia, São Paulo, live together in all sorts of situations: in the classroom, at the cafeteria, on the soccer court, in our homes, and on ministry throughout Brazil.
 We focus on three major areas in our students' lives (based on Ezra 7:10) during their year with us: Study (learning the Word), Life (applying the learning to personal habits, lifestyles and ways of thinking), and Ministry (serving in various ministry contexts).

 Specifically, I am working in two main capacities.
 My primary focus is stepping into a role similar to a dean of men at our school.
-While all of our staff members are heavily involved with our students on personal levels, my specific focus is on working with the young men.
+While all of our staff members are heavily involved with our students on personal levels, my specific focus is working with the young men.
 These students are the next generation of fathers, businessmen, missionaries, employees and leaders in the Brazilian Church.
-My heart is to challenge and inspire them to take the next step towards being "leadership material" in their own communities, whether they return home to their churches, move off into the college scene, or head elsewhere.
-This involves many personal discipleship conversations, administering basic discipline, and developing leadership training and programs for the young men as a group.
+My heart is to challenge and inspire them to take the next step towards experiencing their faith - walking with and becoming like Jesus.
+I work with them to become "leadership material" in their own communities, whether they return home to their churches, move off into the college scene, or head elsewhere.
+This involves many personal discipleship conversations, administering basic discipline, and developing leadership training and programs for the young men of our student body.

 Complementing this role are my responsibility for our school´s "work crews" and my involvement with various aspects of our program and curriculum development.
 Our students work alongside us to keep our school maintained, and it's my privilege to intentionally invest in them as they learn about service, excellence, and hard work.
 I also teach when the opportunity arises, personally accompany and disciple a small group of students, and lead them on ministry trips.